max-mapper/get-dat/markdown/03-status-log.md

 You'll see a history of changes, including the version, the date changed, and any metadata stored in the message.

-## Go back in time
+## Go to another version

-To go back in time, you can `dat checkout` for a non-destructive rollback to a version in the past.
+You can always change the dat repository (the entire repository, not just a dataset) to another version.
 Data is never deleted from dat -- only different views of the data are made accessible given a particular version.

 Find the version of the first import, and copy it.
 If you used a message, it should be the one that says 'Added cities dataset.'